-This video will give you more detail, including a high-level overview of the science, if you're interested:
+This video will give you a high-level overview of the science, if you're interested:

 Don’t get me wrong.
 If you work in a spreadsheet, or in a PPM tool, you do get a portfolio, but a “made up” process is unlikely to get you an optimal portfolio (in any real sense of the word) and the cost of a sub-optimal portfolio is failing projects, missed opportunities - real impact on people's lives and on your organization's performance.

-On the other hand, using one of the “suitable processes” (they’re called AHP or DEA, by the way) means that you have a framework that is designed to deliver a good decision with strong buy-in and support from the whole organization, one that allows you to optimize your portfolio and that is based on data.
+On the other hand, using one of the two “suitable processes” (AHP or DEA) means that you have a framework that is designed to deliver a good decision with strong buy-in and support from the whole organization, one that allows you to optimize your portfolio and that is based on data.